Collage of three D.C. plates.

 License plate collectors should note that mint (unissued and unused) examples of both styles of the 1966 base are relatively plentiful.

-1966-68 Registration Numbers
+1966 and 1967 Registration Numbers

-After several years of experimenting with various numbering formats, officials of the D.C.
-DMV returned to the one that had served well for many previous years: numbers assigned sequentially as high as necessary.
+After several years of experimenting with various general-issue numbering formats, officials of the D.C.
+DMV returned to the one that had served well for many previous years: six-digit numbers assigned sequentially as high as necessary.
 Registration numbers for non-passenger vehicles continued to feature letter prefixes to denote the type.

 Non-Passenger.
 The numbering of 1966 base non-passenger plates is consistent with 1965.
-And, in fact, for he first time in the history of Washington, D.C. license plates, prior-year plates of certain types were revalidated for a new registration year (1966, in this first instance) when auto plates were replaced.
+And, in fact, for the first time in the history of Washington, D.C. license plates, prior-year plates of certain types were revalidated for a new registration year (1966, in this first instance) when auto plates were replaced.
 Previously, plates of all types, passenger and non-passenger, were replaced (or not) simultaneously.

 In short, the period of April 1965 through March 1974 is a confusing one when it comes to identifying when non-passenger plates were issued and replaced.
 Compounding the problem is that many examples of these plates held by collectors today are unused and thus do not include validation stickers that would provide information as to their period of use.
 For further information, visit our page dedicated to this period by clicking here.